symfony/symfony-docs/reference/twig_reference.rst

 ``form``
     **type**: ``FormView``

-Checks for sure if the current ``form`` does not have a parent form view.
-Using this test is the safest way if your form contains a ``parent`` field.
+Checks if the given ``form`` does not have a parent form view.
+This is the only safe way of testing it because checking if the form contains a field called ``parent`` is not reliable.

 Global Variables
 ----------------